20 May 2025 Programme

 •Speech by UNESCO Representative

-•Speech by CIPM Secretary - Dr Takashi Usuda
+•Speech by CIPM Secretary - Takashi Usuda

 •Closing video